schombert/Project-Alice/docs/extensions.md

 This often caused crashes if not handled carefully (especially the seceding to a null tag part).
 Not anymore.

+Another new feature is allowing usage of uniform `yes/no` inside triggers, in the original engine, triggers such as `unit_has_leader = yes` was the same as `unit_has_leader = no`, so it'd need to be wrapped around a `NOT = { unit_has_leader = yes }`.
+Not anymore.

+Additionally, triggers such as technology triggers no longer suffer from having to be specified like: `nationalism_n_imperialism = 1`, they can alternatively be specified as `nationalism_n_imperialism = yes`.
+For ease of reading and uniformity.

 ### New effects

 - `increment_variable = ...`: Shorthand to increment by 1